Macronutrients explained

 Calculate your macros with FoodCraft

-AI adaptation to respect your ratios
+AI adaptation to meet your ratios

 What is the difference between macronutrients and micronutrients?